Seasonal affective disorder - InDepth; Blues - InDepth; Gloom - InDepth; Sadness - InDepth; Melancholy - InDepth

-The American Psychiatric Association's guidelines for the treatment of patients with major depressive disorder include:
+The American Psychiatric Association's guidelines for the treatment of people with major depressive disorder include:

-Everyone experiences throughout life periods of temporary unhappiness and emotional pain.
+Throughout life everyone experiences periods of temporary unhappiness and emotional pain.
 However, when sadness persists and impairs daily functioning, it may indicate a depressive disorder.
 Severity, duration, and the presence of other symptoms are the factors that distinguish normal sadness from clinical depression.

 Clinical depression is classified as a mood disorder.
 The two main types are:

 - Major depressive disorder, also called major depression

 - Persistent depressive disorder (dysthymia), which is chronic but less severe major depression